 I believe that the relationship between the client and the counsellor is the source of change.
-Counselling is a safe way of looking at who you are, what is important to you at this time and your identity.
+Counselling is a safe, kind and compassionate way of being able to look at the pain and suffering which is bound up with our daily lives.

-There are two areas in which I can help as a counsellor:
+There are areas in which I can help as a counsellor:

 - Identifying at how you feel at this time and what you would like to look at in your life.

-- Looking at what how you go forward in a way that suits you.
+- Looking at what how you go forward in a way that feels right for you.

 Where does counselling take place?